A Time Capsule of the 2010s

 Frank Ocean’s Blonde (2016)

-Frank Ocean’s follow-up to his acclaimed debut Channel Orange saw him taking rich, imaginative stories with biographical elements and refocusing his writing so that his actual life events became the central narrative in his songs.
+Frank Ocean’s follow-up to his acclaimed debut, Channel Orange, saw him taking rich, imaginative stories with biographical elements and refocusing his writing so that his actual life events became the central narrative in his songs.
 What unfolds in Blonde is a vulnerable memoir that’s self-interrogating; it reassembles fragments of memories to riff on love, growing up, and identity.
 The album begins with bittersweet pining for youthful affection (“Ivy”) and resettles at a more somber crossroads of wisdom, parsing societal conceptions about intimacy while giving solemn tributes to past relationships (“Seigfried”).

 Mumble rap

-The rise of “swag rap” (a precursor for many current rap styles) heading into the 2010s made for a fruitful decade for hip-hop artists—namely those from Atlanta—to experiment with vocal intonations, adding another layer of texture to their songs.
+The rise of “swag rap” (a precursor to many current rap styles) heading into the 2010s made for a fruitful decade for hip-hop artists—namely those from Atlanta—to experiment with vocal intonations, adding another layer of texture to their songs.
 One result was the birth of “mumble rap,” a term that has been used condescendingly at times but whose influence is undeniable.
 The subgenre’s popularity led to the ascent of artists such as Future and Young Thug, and influenced a new generation of stars such as Gunna and Playboi Carti.
-Both younger and older audiences should be thrilled for this evolution.
+Both young and old audiences should be thrilled for this evolution.
 In a style of music that hinges on how you deliver your words, many artists have mastered how to coax more meaning into their verses by vocally emoting in every way imaginable.
 From Young Thug’s partially unintelligible and serotonin-triggering hook on 2014’s “Lifestyle” to Gunna and Lil Baby’s surging and twitchy 2018 track “Drip Too Hard,” the innovations of mumble rap have given even more breadth to a genre that was never static to begin with.

 Green Book (2018)

-There’s a tradition of films that take up the task of projecting pseudo social harmony onto society.
-This decade’s flagrant example of a “feel-good” movie centered on demonstrating ostensibly positive relationships between white and black people (via the white-savior story template) is 2018’s Green Book.
+There’s a tradition of films that take up the task of projecting pseudo–social harmony onto society.
+This decade’s flagrant example of a “feel good” movie centered on demonstrating ostensibly positive relationships between white and black people (via the white-savior story template) is 2018’s Green Book.
 The film takes an interesting piece of black history concerning travel during the Jim Crow era and commits the memory crime of distorting what racism looks like beyond one “redeemed” white man’s experience.
-Green Book, and its Oscars success, is especially emblematic of this decade where shallow calls for reconciliation obscure the many racial injustices that still exist today.
+Green Book, and its Oscars success, is especially emblematic of this decade, in which shallow calls for reconciliation obscured the many racial injustices that still exist today.

 Lenika Cruz, senior associate editor

 I’ve written (and tweeted) at length about succumbing to the gravitational pull of a certain supergroup from South Korea.
-Beyond Saturday Night Live and YouTube, I owe my thanks to the music itself, namely BTS’s Love Yourself album trilogy, released between 2017 and 2018.
-I could’ve rhapsodized instead about Wings, the dark and heady 2016 concept album that propelled the septet onto a global stage.
+Beyond Saturday Night Live and YouTube, I owe my thanks to the music itself, namely BTS’s Love Yourself album trilogy, released from 2017 to 2018.
+I could have rhapsodized instead about Wings, the dark and heady 2016 concept album that propelled the septet onto a global stage.
 But it was through the triptych of Her, Tear, and Answer that BTS further cemented their pop-music dominance and demonstrated a new level of artistry (the members are always involved in writing and producing their own records).
-Not only did the series yield the hit singles “DNA,” “Fake Love,” “Mic Drop” and “IDOL,” but it also produced gems such as the vocal standouts “Serendipity” and “Singularity”; the haunting ballad “The Truth Untold”; and the rap-line lyrical masterpiece “Tear.”
+Not only did the series yield the hit singles “DNA,” “Fake Love,” “Mic Drop,” and “IDOL,” but it also produced gems such as the vocal standouts “Serendipity” and “Singularity”; the haunting ballad “The Truth Untold”; and the rap-line lyrical masterpiece “Tear.”
 (My other favorites: “Sea,” “Seesaw,” “Euphoria,” and “134340.”)
-This is to say nothing of the breathtaking live performances that resulted—or the still more stratospheric heights BTS would reach in 2019, a year when even comparisons to the Beatles would become cliché.
+This is to say nothing of the breathtaking live performances that resulted—or the still more stratospheric heights BTS reached in 2019, a year when even comparisons to the Beatles became cliché.

 Get Out (2017)